grocy/grocy-desktop/README.md

 ## Contributing / Say Thanks

-Any help is welcome, feel free to contribute anything which comes to your mind or see <https://grocy.info/#say-thanks> if you just want to say thanks.
+See <https://grocy.info/#say-thanks> if you just want to say thanks or [Contributing](https://github.com/grocy/grocy-desktop?tab=contributing-ov-file#contributing-ov-file) for anything else.

 ## Roadmap

 There is none.
-The progress of a specific bug/enhancement is always tracked in the corresponding issue, at least by commit comment references.
+The progress of a specific bug/enhancement is always tracked in the corresponding request, at least by commit comment references.

 ## Screenshots